reagul/VS7k8s-Nested-Lab-Deployment/HAAS-Build-Works.md

 ## DNS settings.
 ** I used my Windows box with Lab.local domain.
-Make sure these enteries are present :small_red_triangle:BEFORE you kick off the script.
+Make sure these entries are present :small_red_triangle:BEFORE you kick off the script.

 ![](screenshots/DNS-Entries.png)